AliceNN-ucdenver/starter-hugo-academic/content/course/gen-ai/_index.md

 - Understanding of the practical considerations in training generative models

 **ABET Assessment Criteria:**
-- (k) An ability to apply design and development principles in the construction of software systems of varying complexity
+- This is a Computer Science Tech Elective, specifically students design, implement and test Generative Deep Learning in the context of this course.
+-	(2) Design, implement, and evaluate a computing-based solution to meet a given set of computing requirements in the context of the program’s discipline

 **Course Objectives:** Develop a solid understanding of generative deep learning and its applications.
 The course will provide hands-on experience with designing, implementing, and training generative models.